 (c) Feasibility/Economic Impact Study.
 After receipt of a completed application, the President of the CCREDC shall cause to be performed an economic impact report.
 This report may be completed by CCREDC (or its consultant) using established accepted economic impact models such as IMPLAN, RIMS II, EMSI, or similar model.
 This study shall include, but not be limited to, an estimate of the economic effect of incentives, including job creation, employment enhancement and capital investment.
-Once completed, the study and the application will be forwarded to the Board for review and discussion before consideration of any Agreement.
+Once completed, the study and the application will be forwarded to the City Manager and appropriate City staff.
+The application and the study will be provided to the Board prior to the public hearing required to approve any incentive agreement.
 The costs and expenses of the feasibility/economic impact study shall be borne by the Economic Development Corporation.
 The economic impact report should clearly identify the direct and indirect economic impact of each project.

-(d) No Business Incentives if Construction or Program has commenced.
-No business incentive Agreement shall be approved if the application was filed after the commencement of any construction, alteration or installation of improvements related to the proposed Facility Modernization, Expansion or New Facility.
-Similarly, no business incentive Agreement shall be approved for any program if the application was filed after the program has been establishment or program activity has commenced.

-(e) Financial Information.
+- (d) No Business Incentives if Construction or Program has commenced.
+No business incentive Agreement shall be approved if the application was filed after the commencement of any construction, alteration or installation of improvements related to the proposed Facility Modernization, Expansion or New Facility has occurred before the incentive and development agreement is approved.
+Similarly, no business incentive Agreement shall be approved for any program if the program has been established or program activity has commenced prior to the approval of the incentive. - (e) Financial Information.
 The applicant shall provide to the Corporation, or the Corporation's appointed agent, the last three years of financial statements-company and/or personal financial statements for review and evaluation to assess the financial strength of the applicant.
 After receipt of the financial statements, the President of the CCREDC may cause a financial review to be performed.
-Upon completion, any negative findings from the financial review will be forwarded to the Board for review and discussion before consideration of an Agreement.
+Upon completion, any negative findings from the financial review will be forwarded to the City Manager and the Board for review and discussion before consideration of an Agreement.
 The applicant will be allowed to address, and explain in writing, any negative findings before the Corporation takes action on an Agreement.

-Section 11.
+Section 13.
 Approval.

-(a) Reservation of Rights.
-The Board reserves the right to determine the eligibility of a project and the terms and conditions of any loan, grant or guarantees based on the mission, goals and objectives in Section 2 above.
+Reservation of Rights.
+The Board reserves the right to determine the eligibility of a project and the terms and conditions of any loan, grant or guarantee based on the mission, goals and objectives in Section 2 above.
 Nothing herein shall be construed to limit the authority of the Board to examine each application for business incentives before it on a case-by-case basis and determine in its sole and absolute discretion whether or not the proposed project should be granted any business incentive and whether or not it complies with these Guidelines and Criteria, is feasible, and whether or not the proposed business incentives will be to the long-term benefit of the City.